GodaKartik/LeetCode-Solutions/integer-to-english-words/README.md

 ## Workflow
 1. create dictionary mappings for modular naming
 2. convert the number into string
-3. split the number at every 3rd number till we reach the end
+3. split the number at every 3rd digit from the right till we reach the end
 4. create a function to convert 3 digit numbers to words using the mappings
 5. keep applying the 3 digit number conversion function to all sets of 3 digits and add *billion*, *million*, etc as needed
 6. strip extra spaces etc